junxit/us-congress-bills-111/metadata.md

 - 2009-06-08 — Placed on the House Calendar, Calendar No. 64.
 - 2009-06-08 — Reported (Amended) by the Committee on Transportation.
 H. Rept.
 111-140.
 - 2009-06-08 — Reported (Amended) by the Committee on Transportation.
 H. Rept.
 111-140.
+- 2009-06-09 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2009-06-09 — Considered under suspension of the rules. (consideration: CR H6362-6366)
+- 2009-06-09 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1687.
+- 2009-06-09 — Mr. Boccieri moved to suspend the rules and pass the bill, as amended.
+- 2009-06-11 — Considered as unfinished business. (consideration: CR H6551)
+- 2009-06-11 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-06-11 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 416 - 0 (Roll no. 330). (text: CR 6/9/2009 H6362)
+- 2009-06-11 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 416 - 0 (Roll no. 330).(text: CR 6/9/2009 H6362)
+- 2009-06-11 — The title of the measure was amended.
+Agreed to without objection.